ShuhaoZhang77w/Entropic_Vectors_via_NNs/README.md

 ### Directory `Table_I_-0.0925001031`
 The files here correspond to the result in the `second` row of [1, Table I].

+Note that the entropic vector here yields the result after the transformation $T$ mentioned in [1, Section IV.B].

 ### Directory `Table_I_0.0281316527`
 The files here correspond to the result in the `third` row of [1, Table I].

 ### Directory `Table_I_0.0288304141`
 The files here correspond to the result in the `fourth` row of [1, Table I].

+Note that the entropic vector here yields the result after the transformation $T$ mentioned in [1, Section IV.B].

 ## Directory `Section_IV_C`